- Education and Science»

 It's interesting to note how mermaids changed their role in the history.
 They were at first praised for their role in nature (bringing fertility to the soil near water), but later more and more used by storytellers to scare children from the rivers and similar bodies of water.
-We all know water as one of the biggest risks, not just because of possibility of drowning, but also because different predators love to hide near water waiting for their pray.
+We all know water as one of the biggest risks, not just because of the possibility of drowning, but also because different predators love to hide near water waiting for their pray.

 1. Both are fascinated with the world up there.
-Although they are both of royal origins (Andersen believed he was illegitimate son of a king), they craved to become important in different, more glamorous world which is apparently reserved for upper class.
+Although they are both of royal origins (Andersen believed he was an illegitimate son of a king), they craved to become important in different, more glamorous world which is apparently reserved for the upper class.

-2. Both of them experienced the lost of voice.
+2. Both of them experienced the loss of voice.
 We know how Andersen entered the world of theater thanks to his beautiful tenor just to be excluded when his voice changed (puberty).
-As an already established writer he didn't care about the voice anymore, but he was still very concerned about his writing as an ultimate communicating tool.
+As an already established writer, he didn't care about the voice anymore, but he was still very concerned about his writing as an ultimate communicating tool.
 He was aware of his problems with grammar (these persisted to the very end of his life) and still afraid of being abandoned.

 We can also add his problems with expression of his feeling to people he loved and we can clearly see how little mermaid resembles him.

 3. There is a very touching part of the story where we find out how prince treats his friend.
-He likes her and even let her to sleep in front of the doors of his bedroom.
+He likes her and even let her sleep in front of the doors of his bedroom.
 This looks more like a treatment for a pet, not a friend, and it certainly echoes the way how Andersen himself felt on many occasion when he was included in high society, but always left somewhere at the doors.

 Do you believe the title character was actually author himself?

-On the other side prince judges her only by her look, they never talk, what is definitely not the best message for young girls and boys.
+On the other side, prince judges her only by her look, they never talk, what is definitely not the best message for young girls and boys.
 They didn't stop here.
 Disney Company even remodeled the main villain - Ursula - to became more fashionable: slim.

 Little Mermaid on video